BenBarlev/Hello-world/README.md

 But I'm willing to do what it takes.

 Will appreciate any advice, critic or new ideas.
-Give me your opinion - I know you have one.
+Give me your opinion - I know you have one!